 - Make an action plan with your teen if they are experiencing bullying.
 What friend can they turn to?
 What teacher do they trust?
 If bullying occurs, will they respond or not?
 Break the action plan into manageable steps and play out possible scenarios.

-- Get informed about the avenues for stopping bullying.
+- Get informed about the ways to stop bullying.
 We don’t put up with bullying at work, and our teenagers shouldn’t have to put up with it at school or online.
 Schools have anti-bullying policies and are required to respond to bullying incidents.

 - Get a copy of the schools anti-bullying policy, then contact the school principal or year adviser and ask them about the policy and how they are going to follow it in this instance.